Innovation comes from the producer, not the customer.

 Moving to Implementation

-As resources become available within the affected programs, prioritized epics are moved from the portfolio backlog to the implementation stage of the portfolio kanban.
-The Epic Owner shepherds this process forward and works with Product and Solution Management and System and Solution Arch/Eng to split the epics into program or value stream epics, capabilities and features and to prioritize them in the respective kanban systems.
-The epic remains in the implementation stage until it is done, but reporting on its progress is still appropriate, as is illustrated in Metrics.
+As capacity becomes available within the affected ARTs, prioritized epics are pulled from the ‘portfolio backlog’ state to the ‘implementation’ state of the portfolio Kanban.
+The Epic Owner shepherds this process and works with Product and Solution Management and System and Solution Architecture/Engineering to decompose the epics into Features or Capabilities, which are then managed in the program and solution kanbans of the affected ARTs (Figure 2).